Michiel Coxie: Return to Flanders

 When Bernard van Orley died in 1541, while he was working on the designs for stained glass windows for the chapel of the Habsburg rulers in the Church of St. Michael and St. Gudula in Brussels, Coxie took over the commission and delivered four designs.
 Afterwards he was commissioned to design a cycle of stained glass for the St Bavo's Cathedral in Ghent.
 It is believed that around this time he succeeded van Orley as the court painter to Mary of Hungary, sister of Charles V, Holy Roman Emperor and the governor of the Netherlands.
 Coxie also contributed to the new Habsburg castle in Binche, construction of which started in 1546.
-The architect was Jacques du Broeucq from Mons who had also lived and studied in Italy.
+The architect was Jacques Du Brœucq from Mons who had also lived and studied in Italy.
 Coxcie realized fresco paintings in the new castle.
 He also received the commission to paint a retabel for the rood screen of the Church of St. Michael and St. Gudula in Brussels.
 In 1543 Coxie was registered as a poorter (citizen) of the city of Brussels and as a member of the local Guild of Saint Luke.
 Brussels was at the time the administrative capital of the Low Countries where the court of Mary of Hungary was established.
 He operated a large workshop in Brussels.
 His financial success was such that by 1550 he owned two houses in Brussels.
 He became gradually sought after as a designer of cartoons for tapestries, first by the Habsburg rulers but later also by the local industry.
 This is not surprising because at that time Brussels was the world center for the production of tapestries, then an important economic factor in the entire Netherlands.
 He was given the title of cartoon painter of the city of Brussels for which he received an annual salary.
 Several of Coxcie's tapestry designs have been documented, but none have survived.
 Some cartoons and series of tapestries have been attributed to him, based on stylistic rather than archival grounds.
 He participated in the 'Jagiellonian tapestries' which were sold to Sigismund II Augustus for his castle on the Wawel.
 He created the designs for some biblical scenes including scenes from the Story of the First Parents, the Story of Noah and the Story of the Tower of Babel.
 Coxie may also have designed the tapestries for Phillip II's Royal Palace of Madrid depicting episodes of the life of Cyrus II, based on the writing of Herodotus.